Best DACs Buying Guide 2023: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2022.

 They pay off, as the DAC's current What Hi-Fi?
 Award-winning status demonstrates.
 This budget DAC, which can be USB or mains powered (though a mains adapter doesn’t come in the box), is excellent in both the features and performance department for the money.

-At one end is a USB Type B input, plus RCA line and 4.4mm Pentaconn balanced outputs.
+At one end is a USB Type B input, plus RCA line-level and 4.4mm Pentaconn balanced outputs.
 The output of the Zen DAC can be switched between fixed and variable, meaning the iFi can operate as a digital preamp if you so wish.
 At the other end is another Pentaconn balanced output, which sits alongside the more conventional 6.3mm socket.

 Offering a significant upgrade over computer sound quality in an era where people need it most, the Zen DAC V2 is another feather in the cap for iFi’s budget Zen series.

-The fittingly named Mojo 2 is the long-anticipated, re-engineered replacement to the 2015-released original, which burst onto the scene as a real benchmark-setting game-changer in the then-fledgling world of portable DACs/headphone amps.
+The fittingly named Mojo 2 is the long-anticipated, re-engineered replacement to the 2015-released original Mojo, which burst onto the scene as a real benchmark-setting game-changer in the then-fledgling world of portable DACs/headphone amps.
 And while those familiar with Chord’s most affordable product will see from the accompanying image that the aesthetic hasn’t exactly been overhauled for the sequel, significant progress has been made elsewhere to protect its position as the pinnacle of portable DACs.

 While from a performance point of view the Award-winning Mojo 2 can just as confidently raise a hi-fi system’s game too, some of those looking for a system boost might reasonably prefer a dedicated system alternative with more suitable connections, such as the Cambridge Audio DacMagic 200M (below).
 But for those who are after a primarily portable or desktop DAC solution in this price region (and cannot triple their budget to Chord Hugo 2 territory), we believe the decision to Mojo 2 or not to Mojo 2 is far easier.
 And what about existing Mojo owners?
 Honestly, Chord has left us no choice but to recommend the upgrade.

-Read the full Chord Mojo 2 review
+Read our full Chord Mojo 2 review

 If you're looking for a DAC that combines all manner of useful features into an attractive and sonically astute package, the DacMagic 200M is a no-brainer, especially at this price.